ericwbailey/ericwbailey.website/source/published/swearing-and-automatic-captions.md

 Broadly-speaking, there are two different categories of captions:

 1. **Manual captions**, a service provided by a [transcriptionist](https://www.3playmedia.com/blog/transcription-vs-captioning/).
 These people use highly specialized keyboards and software to provide a text equivalent of spoken content in realtime.
 2. **Automatic captions**, a service provided by text-to-speech software.
-This is a service provided by many—but not all—remote meeting software.
+This is a service provided by many—but not all—remote meeting apps.

-Of the two, manually-provided captions are ideal (although [there are exceptions](https://www.linkedin.com/posts/meryl_merylmots-activity-6988545221710012417-P4VY/)), as they are far more accurate.
-In some circles, some individuals even refer to automatic captions as “[craptions](https://mashable.com/article/youtube-closed-captioning-nomorecraptions)”—a phrase I love.
+Of the two, manually-provided captions are ideal, as they are far more accurate (although [there are exceptions](https://www.linkedin.com/posts/meryl_merylmots-activity-6988545221710012417-P4VY/)).
+Some individuals even refer to automatic captions as “[craptions](https://mashable.com/article/youtube-closed-captioning-nomorecraptions)”—a phrase I love.

 [Automatic captions don’t handle things](https://www.consumerreports.org/disability-rights/auto-captions-often-fall-short-on-zoom-facebook-and-others-a9742392879/) like jargon, nuance, non-English words, low talkers, accents, and [AAVE](https://en.wikipedia.org/wiki/African-American_Vernacular_English) well.
 They are also susceptible to the racist, ableist shit we call algorithmic bias.